 Ask the adults about stress, and they’d probably blab nonstop.
 You know you’re a grownup when you feel stressed, and it is because by the time we reach adulthood, we are expected to be ready.
 There is no more room for mistakes, and judgment and criticism will always be an issue in everything we do.

 Some people develop mental health issues because of stress.
+According to Dr. David Ballard, PsyD “When stress becomes chronic, this narrow focus continues for a long time and we have difficulty paying attention to other things.”
 Eventually, it will also affect their overall health because as we all know, it is a significant factor for life-threatening medical problems such as cancer, heart problems, and many others.

 What Is The Most Common Source Of Our Stress And How Do We Effectively Deal With It?